-Published annually since 2007, the GII is now a leading benchmarking tool for business executives, policy makers and other people seeking insight into the state of innovation around the global.
+Published annually since 2007, the GII is now a leading benchmarking tool for business executives, policy makers and other people seeking insight into the state of innovation around the international.
 Policymakers, business leaders & other stakeholders use the GII to evaluate progress on a continual basis.Â This yearâs study benefits from the experience of its Knowledge Partners, Confederation of Indian Industry, PwCâs Strategy&, & the National Confederation of Industry (CNI) & Brazilian Micro & Small Business Support Service (Sebrae), as well as of an Advisory Board of global experts.

-The core of the GII Report consists of a ranking of worldwide economiesâ innovation capabilities & results.
-Recognizing the key role of innovation as a driver of economic growth and prosperity, & the need for a broad horizontal vision of innovation applicable to developed & emerging economies, the GII includes indicators that go beyond the traditional measures of innovation such as the level of research & development.
+The core of the GII Report consists of a ranking of intercontinental economiesâ innovation capabilities & results.
+Recognizing the key role of innovation as a driver of economic growth & prosperity, & the need for a broad horizontal vision of innovation applicable to developed & emerging economies, the GII includes indicators that go beyond the traditional measures of innovation such as the level of research & development.

 The GII 2017 is calculated as the average of two sub-indices.
-The Innovation Input Sub-Index gauges elements of the national economy which embody innovative activities grouped in five pillars: (1) Institutions, (2) Human capital & research, (3) Infrastructure, (4) Market sophistication, & (5) Business sophistication.
-The Innovation Output Sub-Index captures actual evidence of innovation results, divided in two pillars: (6) Knowledge and technology outputs and (7) Creative outputs.
+The Innovation Input Sub-Index gauges elements of the national economy which embody innovative activities grouped in five pillars: (1) Institutions, (2) Human capital & research, (3) Infrastructure, (4) Market sophistication, and (5) Business sophistication.
+The Innovation Output Sub-Index captures actual evidence of innovation results, divided in two pillars: (6) Knowledge & technology outputs and (7) Creative outputs.

 The index is submitted to an independent statistical audit by the Joint Research Centre of the European Commission.
 To download the full report visit: www.globalinnovationindex.org.

 They are committed to producing a valuable & non-partisan resource.
-Knowledge Partners support the elaboration of the GII; contribute analytical chapters or case studies to the GII Report; & participate in the discussion & dissemination of the GII results.
+Knowledge Partners support the elaboration of the GII; contribute analytical chapters or case studies to the GII Report; and participate in the discussion & dissemination of the GII results.

 The Confederation of Indian Industry (CII) works to create & sustain an environment conducive to the growth of industry in India, partnering industry & government alike through advisory and consultative processes.
-CII is a non-government, not-for-profit, industry-led and industry-managed organization, playing a proactive role in IndiaÂ´s development process.
+CII is a non-government, not-for-profit, industry-led & industry-managed organization, playing a proactive role in IndiaÂ´s development process.
 Founded in 1895, India’s premier business association has over 8,300 members, from the private as well as public sectors, including SMEs & MNCs, & an indirect membership of over 200,000 enterprises from around 250 national & regional sectoral industry bodies.

 The Brazilian National Confederation of Industry (ConfederaÃ§Ã£o Nacional da Industria â CNI) is the official & highest-level organization representing Brazilian industry.
-Since its founding in 1938, CNI has defended domestic business and manufacturing interests, acting as the main interlocutor with the executive, legislative, & judicial branches of government, as well as with various organizations & entities in Brazil and around the world.
+Since its founding in 1938, CNI has defended domestic business and manufacturing interests, acting as the main interlocutor with the executive, legislative, & judicial branches of government, as well as with various organizations & entities in Brazil & around the world.
 CNI represents Brazilâs 27 state-level federations of industries & 1,250 sectorial employerâs unions, to which almost 700,000 companies are affiliated with.
 In addition, it directly administers the following organizations: Social Service of Industry (ServiÃ§o Social da IndÃºstria â SESI), the National Service of Industrial Training (ServiÃ§o Nacional de Aprendizagem Industrial â SENAI) & the Euvaldo Lodi Institute (Instituto Euvaldo Lodi â IEL).

 Brazilian Micro & Small Business Support Service – Sebrae – is a non-profit private entity with the mission of promoting the sustainable & competitive development of small businesses.
 Through its experience has become expert in small business development in Brazil.
 Its role is to foster entrepreneurship, providing guidance to help small businesses to grow & generate more employment, helping to develop the Brazilian economy.
 It has a network of almost 700 onsite service centers throughout the country, counting on more than 5,000 small business experts & a large pool of external consultants working towards transferring knowledge & know-how to those who own or intend to start a company.